RodeoYeeHa/behave2unitgen/README.md

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_analyse1.jpg)

-Have a look at the testclasses: behave2unitgen generated a new class named "ContactDeleteStoryTest_1.class".
+Have a look at the test classes: behave2unitgen generates a new class named "ContactDeleteStoryTest_1.class".
 You can also see this when you watch the class files in the build folder:

 ![JUnit Reports](https://raw.github.com/cseverin/behave2unitgen/master/images/contactDelete_gen1.jpg)

 In this generated class all the work is done for you: all parameters are included.
-You are also able to fade certain methods out.
-This depends on wether the values of your @Given-, @When- and @Then-Annotation match or not.
+You are also able to fade out certain methods.
+It depends on whether the values of your @Given-, @When- and @Then-Annotation match or not.

 Implementing the @When
 ----------------------

-After implementing "@Given", we should implement the next step "@When":
+After implementing "@Given" we implement the next step "@When":

     	@Test
     	@When(value = "When Contact with Lastname $lastname is deleted by Owner $owner")